mikolaj44/nail-disease-detection-app/README.md

 Removed the camera switch button (for now)

 Simple camera tutorial page, tutorial/introduction pages now get shown only if the user hasn't seen them before

+Simple info page (only links to this repo for now)